sui-potatoes/app/packages/grid/README.md

 > For full reference, refer to the [documentation](https://github.com/sui-potatoes/app/tree/main/packages/grid/docs/cursor.md).

 Cursor is a special type which can be moved using directions.
 It can come handy in certain scenarios by abstracting away coordinates.
-It is tightly coupled with `direction` module and supports conversion to and from `Point`.
+It is tightly coupled with `direction` module and supports conversion to and from `Cell`.

 ```move
 use grid::cursor;